glwheeldon/cursor-shot-tracker/COACH_FEATURES.md

 # Coach Features Documentation

-This document details the coach-specific features in the Basketball Shot Tracker application.
+This document details the coach-specific features in the Shot Tracker application.

 ## Table of Contents